phylum-dev/phylum-analyze-pr-action/README.md

 Phylum provides a complete risk analyis of "open-source packages" (read: untrusted software from random Internet strangers).
-Phylum evolved forward from legacy SCA tools to defend from supply-chain malware, malicious open-source authors, and engineering risk, in addtion to software vulnerabilities and license risks.
+Phylum evolved forward from legacy SCA tools to defend from supply-chain malware, malicious open-source authors, and engineering risk, in addition to software vulnerabilities and license risks.
 To learn more, please see [our website](https://phylum.io).

-Once configured for a repository, this action will provide analysis of project dependencies from lockfiles during a Pull Request (PR) and output the results as a comment on the PR.
+Once configured for a repository, this action will provide analysis of project dependencies from lockfiles or manifests during a Pull Request (PR) and output the results as a comment on the PR.
 The CI job will return an error (i.e., fail the build) if any of the newly added/modified dependencies from the PR fail to meet the established policy.